-Archbishop Charles Chaput ordained three new priests at the Cathedral Basilica of Saints Peter and Paul on the Ben Franklin Parkway.
+Archbishop Charles Chaput ordained three new priests at the Cathedral Basilica of Saints Peter and Paul Saturday morning.

 McFadden served as president of Cardinal O’Hara High School, and was extensively involved in the archdiocese Office of Catholic Education.